 From the good to the bad to the ugly, here’s what we found out.

 Student loans put a damper on consumer spending …

-The average graduate in the Class of 2017 owed $39,400 in education loans.
+The average graduate in the Class of 2019 owed $29,900 in student loans.
 Debt of this magnitude requires high monthly payments, which can burn through a significant proportion of your income, especially if you’re not making a high salary as a new graduate.